rhjensen79/robert-jensen.dk/content/posts/2021-install-loginsight-agent-using-saltstack/index.md

       - loginsight_agent_configure
 ```
 Then I copy the liagent.ini file to the correct OS path, and set the grain to True, to keep the install part of the job from running again.
+The config file, contains the settings needed for the Agent to do the initial connection to the LogInsight server.

 ```
 {% else %}